SumukhChakkirala/Notify-ObjectDetection-RaspberryPi/README.md

-# ObjectDetection-RaspberryPi
+# Notify-ObjectDetection-RaspberryPi
 This project allows your Raspberry Pi to detect objects in real-time using TensorFlow Lite and a webcam.
 It identifies objects, draws bounding boxes around them, and labels them on the screen.
+If we are looking for books in the current frame, the program automatically sends a message to your WhatsApp whenever a book has been detected

 we need python 3.7.3 for the code to work. my raspberry pi had a default python3.11.2 version, so i had to use a virtual environment